james-lomax/the-last-compiler/the-last-compiler/specification-document.md

 ## Implementation

-Parse the markdown file into a Section using @markdown-parser.md
+Parse the markdown file into a Section using [[markdown-parser]]

 ### def list_imports(spec_path: str) -> List[str]

 List imports for the whole file by passing each text block into list_import_for_block which:

 - Ask claude-haiku to list the imports
-    - the system prompt will tell Claude it must consider `@path/to/file.md` as a dependency and save list the dependencies line by line
+    - the system prompt will tell Claude it must consider `[[path/to/file]]` as a dependency and save list the dependencies line by line
     - In the system prompt, instruct the model to return only the dependencies, one per line, without any other text.
 Instruct the model to return "no dependencies" if it can't find any dependencies, and find this text in the response to skip the rest of the function and return an empty list.

 ### def describe_interface(spec_path: str) -> SectionBlock